Voices of Hope

-The resilience of artists and the life-affirming power of music and the arts during times of oppression and tyranny come under the spotlight in Carnegie Hall’s festival Voices of Hope: Artists in Times of Oppression.
-This festival examines the role of artists during times of injustice and explores the works they felt compelled to create.
+The life-affirming power of music and the arts during times of crisis comes under the spotlight in Carnegie Hall’s Voices of Hope.
+This online festival examines the resilience of artists and explores the works they felt compelled to create despite—and often because of—appalling circumstances and human tragedy.

-With 16 concerts at the Hall that range from orchestral and chamber music to folk music and contemporary jazz, Voices of Hope features music that served to inspire change and raise the human spirit.
-In Carnegie Hall’s Weill Music Institute, songwriters of all ages will also explore these themes.
+With streamed performances that range from orchestral and chamber works to folk and jazz, Voices of Hope features music that inspires change and lifts the human spirit.
+The Hall’s Weill Music Institute also engages its educational program participants, inviting songwriters of all ages from across New York City and beyond to create music exploring this theme.

 Jump to section: